chancetudor/gradient_boosted_dns/README.md

 The authors of [[1]](#1) suggest that they found these 5 features (Numeric Sequence, Numeric Ratio, Strange Characters, Consonant Ratio, Vowel Ratio) most important, plus DNS record type.
 As I did not have access to DNS record types for my training data, and my resolver primarily deals with A record requests (and does not handle IPv6) I have opted to not include this and instead replace it with domain length, which was a top 10 most important feature for the authors.
 Unfortunately, for many of the authors' feature importance measures, DNS record type was at the top, so my model may have lower performance without being trained on record type.

+However, I then increased the number of features in an attempt to gain extra performance as I was not seeing the performance that I wanted.
+The final number of features I used are the following:

+1. Domain Length
+2. Strange Character Count
+3. Domain Entropy
+4. Numeric Sequence
+5. Numeric Ratio
+6. Consonant Sequence
+7. Consonant Ratio
+8. Vowel Sequence
+9. Vowel Ratio
+10. Special Character Sequence
+11. Special Character Ratio

 I will use the following performance measures:

 - accuracy = (TP + TN) / TP + TN + FP + FN